oceanprotocol/docs/content/tutorials/marketplace.md

 ## About marketplace

 Ocean Protocol's [marketplace](https://market.oceanprotocol.com/) provides a web interface for accessing assets published on the chain.
-By default, the metadata of the assets are pulled from Aquarius hosted by Ocean Protocol.
+By default, assets metadata is pulled from Aquarius, component hosted by Ocean Protocol.
 To extend the existing features of the marketplace, developers can fork the marketplace.

 By doing so, developers can: